Helping you get through life

 People with depression often experience extreme sadness and hopelessness.
 This goes on for some time.
 We may lose or gain weight, lack energy, motivation and concentration.
 Often we suffer from low self-esteem and find it hard to sleep.

 Lots of things can lead to depression.
 It can be a result of lots of stress or bad experiences.
-It can run in families.
-Some people are just naturally prone to it.
+It can also run in families, but some people are just naturally prone to it.

 If someone's very depressed, antidepressant medication may help them to feel better more quickly.